cds-hooks/docs/source/includes/_prefetch.md

 |`{{Patient.id}}`|The id of the patient in context for this activity (e.g. `123`)|
 |`{{User.id}}`|The type and id of the user for this session (e.g. `Practitioner/123`)|

-Before calling the CDS Service, the EHR will fill out this template, replacing `{{Patient.id}}` with the id of the current patient (e.g. `123`) inside of any URL strings.
+Before calling the CDS Service, the EHR may fill out this template, replacing `{{Patient.id}}` with the id of the current patient (e.g. `123`) inside of any URL strings.
 The EHR then executes the requests in the template as a set of FHIR `read` and `search` operations (exactly as though they had been submitted